plausible/docs/docs/filters-segments.md

 Want to group all your blog posts and analyze the traffic to the blog separately from the rest of your site?
 Or exclude traffic that has visited a specific section of your site such as your logged in pages or your order confirmation page?
 Or do you want to group all the traffic from a specific set of marketing camapigns?

 You can group pages, sources, campaigns and more by using the "**Filter**" button.
-For instance, the "**Page**" menu within the filter button includes option "**contains**".
+For instance, the "**Page**" menu within the filter button includes options "**contains**" and "**does not contain**".
 Put any specific keyword to group all of your pages that contain that keyword.

 :::note
 Would you like your grouped pages to be permanently displayed in your dashboard?
 You can do so by using [pageview goals](pageview-goals.md).